peterboroughmcr/peterboroughmcr.github.io/index.markdown

 At Peterborough Model Car Racing Club (PMCR) we race radio control [Truck]({% link racingclasses.markdown %}), [F1]({% link racingclasses.markdown %}) and sometimes [Le Mans]({% link racingclasses.markdown %}) on carpet.
 Feel free to contact us via the [PMCR Facebook Group](https://www.facebook.com/groups/585097998307070/) for more information.

-Drivers entry fee is £5 per meeting.
-For new drivers the first meeting is free
+Drivers entry fee is £5 per meeting for club members and £6 per meeting for non-members.
+For new drivers the first meeting is free.
+A selection of drinks and snacks are available to purchase and there is also a selection of shops in the local area.
 £10 Annual Club membership
 [Annual BRCA membership](https://www.brca.org/join)